 The College of Medicine at Mayo Medical School was founded in 1972 and is affiliated with the Mayo Medical Clinic.
 Students also have the opportunity to work at St. Mary’s Hospital and the Rochester Methodist Hospital.

 The school keeps class sizes small partly to provide individualized attention, but also because all students receive financial aid from the Mayo Foundation.
 Every student obtains at least half of their tuition through scholarships.
 The school provides this assistance because they believe that medical school should be available to the very best students, regardless of their ability to pay tuition.
-The small class size appears to be working – more than 60% of students from Mayo are accepted into their first choice for residency programs.
+The small class size appears to be working – about two thirds of students from Mayo are accepted into their first choice for residency programs and roughly one third are matched to the Mayo Clinic Graduate School of Medical Education at one of the school’s three campuses.

 Along with traditional MD degrees, students can also complete dual degrees (MD/PhD, MD/MBA, and MD/MPH) with other universities.
 There is also a Physician Assistant program through the University of Wisconsin-La Crosse.
 Mayo Medical School offers programs in physical therapy, dentistry, and postgraduate residency and fellowship training programs.